Balance of payments: 1971–2009: Transition, Washington Consensus, Bretton Woods II

-A turning point was the 1997 Asian BoP Crisis, where unsympathetic responses by western powers caused policy makers in emerging economies to re-assess the wisdom of relying on the free market; by 1999 the developing world as a whole stopped running current account deficits while the U.S. current account deficit began to rise sharply.
+A turning point was the 1997 Asian financial crisis, where unsympathetic responses by western powers caused policy makers in emerging economies to re-assess the wisdom of relying on the free market; by 1999 the developing world as a whole stopped running current account deficits while the U.S. current account deficit began to rise sharply.

 This new form of imbalance began to develop in part due to the increasing practice of emerging economies, principally China, in pegging their currency against the dollar, rather than allowing the value to freely float.
 The resulting state of affairs has been referred to as Bretton Woods II.
 According to Alaistair Chan, "At the heart of the imbalance is China's desire to keep the value of the yuan stable against the dollar.
 Usually, a rising trade surplus leads to a rising value of the currency.
 A rising currency would make exports more expensive, imports less so, and push the trade surplus towards balance.
 China circumvents the process by intervening in exchange markets and keeping the value of the yuan depressed."

 According to economics writer Martin Wolf, in the eight years leading up to 2007, "three-quarters of the foreign currency reserves accumulated since the beginning of time have been piled up".

 In contrast to the changed approach within the emerging economies, US policy makers and economists remained relatively unconcerned about BOP imbalances.
 In the early to mid-1990s, many free market economists and policy makers such as U.S. Treasury secretary Paul O'Neill and Fed Chairman Alan Greenspan went on record suggesting the growing US deficit was not a major concern.
 While several emerging economies had intervened to boost their reserves and assist their exporters from the late 1980s, they only began running a net current account surplus after 1999.
 This was mirrored in the faster growth for the US current account deficit from the same year, with surpluses, deficits and the associated buildup of reserves by the surplus countries reaching record levels by the early 2000s and growing year by year.
 Some economists such as Kenneth Rogoff and Maurice Obstfeld began warning that the record imbalances would soon need to be addressed from as early as 2001, but it was not until about 2007 that their concerns began to be accepted by the majority of economists.